 If you ever look at my possessions, I own Morrissey posters from the 1980s (thanks to my Dad), mugs, t-shirts, vinyl, CDs and now his books.
 When it comes to music, I was definitely born too late/in the wrong era!
 (Sadly I can’t take a photo of these as they are packed away waiting for me to move house.)

 Almost two Sundays ago (has it really gone that fast!?), I attended Morrissey’s gig at the Apollo in London.
-My siblings and I decided we were going to split the price of tickets for my parents for their birthdays, despite having already seen Mozzer twice in the last year, I thought I’d buy one for myself too.
+My siblings and I decided we were going to split the price of tickets for my parents for their birthdays.
+Despite having already seen Mozzer twice in the last year, I thought I’d buy one for myself and go along too.

 I have no idea how old the building is but it has a real glitzy, glamour feel with Victorian style architecture.
 However, I feel it wasn’t a particularly fantastic venue for sound wise.
 It sounded very tinny and much too loud for the speaker system to handle.
 Very close to Morrissey’s finale, all the power went out whilst he was talking to the audience which Morrissey joked afterwards that it was a “conspiracy by Buckingham Palace”.